The Weekly Collection

 There does seem to be a difference between our money, and God’s money.
 For instance, in the case of Ananias and Sapphira, who sold some property and then lied about how much money they received from that sale, and then indicated, they were giving it all to the church; It says in Acts 5:4, “While it remained (that is, the property) did it not remain your own?
 And after it was sold, was it not under your control (that is, the money)?
 Why is it that you have conceived this deed in your heart ?
 You have not lied to men, but to God!”

 So then, our personal money, is under our personal control.
 But we must admit, that once we give it to God, it’s then under the control of those appointed to handle such matters.
 In the case of Ananias and Sapphira, the apostles had that control.
-In our case, the men of the congregation make decisions, along with the input of everyone, on how the money is used.
+In our case, the elders of the congregation make those decisions, (and if there are no elders, then the men of the congregation must take up that responsibility) while considering the input of everyone, on how the money is used.
 But it’s now God’s money, and it’s not under our personal control any more.
+Those who lead in the congregation now have that control, and that control is to be exercised according to the instruction left to us by the Lord Himself.

 Now let’s focus again on that phrase, “..the collection, which is FOR the saints..”
 I’m going to describe an interpretation that I had never heard before, until a couple months ago.
-I was talking to a friend about this subject, and while we agree that the money can be used for non-Christians.. listen to this odd interpretation that he had..
+I was talking to a friend about this subject, and while we agree that the money can be used for non-Christians as well as Christians..
+Listen to this odd interpretation that he had..

 Is that clear to everyone?
 Do you see the difference being spoken of?
 Now the problem with that interpretation is, that the original Greek words, do not support, or even allow, for that interpretation.
 I won’t get into the details of the meaning of the word translated “For”, as in “for the saints”, but I will tell you that Thayer’s Greek Lexicon, for instance, has quite a long list of usages of that word in the bible; paragraph after paragraph, after paragraph, and the word NEVER conveys that meaning.
 It ALWAYS conveys the meaning of “purpose”.
 Such as, “the purpose” of the money collected, was FOR the saints.